How to make hojicha latte

 But of course, you can decorate your hojicha with steamed milk or even with whipped cream, for a truly decadent experience.

-Hojicha latte has a lighter color than regular milk tea.
+Hojicha latte may have a lighter color than regular milk tea.

 The pictures on this post look on the darker side because I wanted a strong hojicha, but hojicha tastes great and has a wonderful smell even when it has a very light color.